 #3 Embrace available tools to plan trips and stays.
 A great planning tool (that you can begin using for FREE) is this template I use for our trip & budget planning.

 Trip Planning Tools & Apps

-There are many great apps and websites popping up with abilities to search for cancelations at sold out campgrounds and more.
+There are many great apps and websites popping up with abilities to search for cancelations at sold-out campgrounds and more.
 Necessity is the mother of invention as the saying goes.
-Many entrepreneurs are seeing these gaps and needs in the RV community and bringing tools to the market to bridge the gaps.
+Many entrepreneurs are seeing these gaps and need in the RV community and bringing tools to the market to bridge the gaps.
 Be willing to learn something new and utilize these tools.

 Campground Views is a great way to see the whole campground before you book, by being able to take a virtual video tour of the campsite before booking.

 We love using this tool to be able to find the best site in the campground.
 With having a larger RV, some sites in campgrounds and RV parks are better than others for our particular rig, and being able to see if there is a large rock, tree, or bushes in the campsite BEFORE we book it is so helpful.

 You can check out the virtual campground tours on campgroundviews.com at the link below or visit https://gratefulglamper.com/campgroundviews

 #4 Become handy and ready to learn about your RV.
 And how to make simple repairs on your own.
 A great resource is the National RV Training Academy where you can go to “RV school” and learn how to repair your own RV or even go a step further to become a certified inspector or RV technician.

 There are many RV’ers who will not be willing to adapt to these changes.
 RV Living requires a ton of work.
 Things like maintenance, repairs, and planning all take work and effort.